ansible/ansible/docs/docsite/rst/become.rst

 * Turn UAC off on the host and reboot before trying to become the user.
-UAC is a security protocol that is designed to run accounts with the ``least privilege`` principal.
+UAC is a security protocol that is designed to run accounts with the ``least privilege`` principle.
 You can turn UAC off by running the following tasks::

     - name: turn UAC off